mjvdende/mjvdende-com/source/_posts/ci-cd-pipeline-in-one-day.md

 date: 2017-07-31 13:46:45
 ---

-Last week I have had an interview with a recruiter for a role as DevOps lead and he asked me how much time would it take me to build a CI/CD pipeline for a customer.
-When I answered that I could set something up for a customer in a day he reacted surprised.
+Customers often ask me how much **time** would it take me to **build** a CI/CD **pipeline**.
+When I answer that I could set something up in a day customers react surprised.

-The right answer was of course: _it depends_.
-This post I will explain how I set up a simple pipeline for this website.
+The right answer is of course: **_it depends_**.
+For example what capabilities should the pipeline have: test automation, auto-scaling, dashboards, authentication, etc. In this post, I will explain how I set up a **simple pipeline** for this **website**.
 It only took me a couple of minutes.
-You will have your html en javascript files (source code) and a place where to store and host the files and maybe a domain name.
+You will have your HTML and javascript files (source code) and a place where to store and host the files and maybe a domain name.

+So people who are still running their blog on WordPress website should read on and take a step into the **future** of building and running a **fast** and **modern** website.
+My next blog will cover a more elaborate pipeline with more capabilities.

 # Components
-I am using the awesome static website generator _Hexo_ for the Prospire website.
-Hexo is javascript based static website generator inspired on _Hugo_, the Golang variant of a static website generator.
+I am using the awesome static website generator **_Hexo_** for the Prospire website.
+Hexo is javascript based static website **generator** inspired on _Hugo_, the Golang variant of a static website generator.
+My source code I will store on Github.

-So you will need a place to keep your code save.
-I choose Github because lately Gitlab had issues with uptime.
-Maybe I will move it to gitlab an other time because it has private repo's for free.
+_Created a new organization on Github and a repository that will be the **new home** of the source code for www.prospire.nl_:

 <img src="prospire-github-account.jpg" alt="prospire org on github" style="width: 100%;">

-_Created a new organization on Github and the repository that will be the new home of the source code for www.prospire.nl._

-Now create your own website locally and start build and push first result to Github and publish static website.
-Have a look hexo website for [installing Hexo](https://hexo.io/) on your computer and push your website to Github
+Now create your own website locally and push the first result to Github and publish the static website.
+First, have a look Hexo website for [installing Hexo](https://hexo.io/) on your computer and push your website to Github:

 ``` bash bash
 hexo init my-new-website